Self-Hosting a Parser: The Bootstrap Problem

 the hand-written meta-grammar

-my solution was to skip the PEG text format entirely for the bootstrap layer. instead of writing the PEG grammar as PEG text and then somehow parsing it, i defined the grammar for PEG syntax directly as Odin data structures. no text parsing needed — it's just structs.
+i skipped the PEG text format entirely for the bootstrap layer. instead of writing the PEG grammar as PEG text and then somehow parsing it, i defined the grammar for PEG syntax directly as Odin data structures. no text parsing needed. just structs.

 // The meta-grammar: hand-written Odin structs that define PEG syntax